My Name Is Khan poster

 The inciting incident occurs at 19 minutes when Rizwan meets Mandira, a Hindu single mother and salon owner.
 He is immediately drawn to her, disrupting his orderly world.
 This begins his transformation from isolated individual to someone seeking connection..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 41 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Rizwan chooses to marry Mandira despite family opposition.
+This shows the protagonist's commitment to Rizwan chooses to marry Mandira despite family opposition.
 He commits fully to building a life with her and Sameer, entering a new world of family and belonging., moving from reaction to action.

 The Collapse moment at 123 minutes (75% through) represents the emotional nadir.
 Here, Rizwan is arrested as a suspected terrorist after being seen at multiple Presidential events.
 He is interrogated, tortured, and held without charges.
-His mission seems impossible, his freedom lost, and connection to Mandira severed., shows the protagonist at their lowest point.
+His mission seems impossible, his freedom lost, and connection to Mandira severed., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 132 minutes initiates the final act resolution at 80% of the runtime.
 Rizwan is released when authorities find no evidence against him.
 He gains national attention.
 He synthesizes his mother's wisdom with his love for Mandira, understanding that his journey proves good people exist everywhere.
 He continues his mission with renewed purpose., demonstrating the transformation achieved throughout the journey.